 Find the Right Regulator

-The BC Securities Commission, along with Canada’s other securities regulators, has recognized the New Self-Regulatory Organization of Canada (New SRO), effective January 1, 2023.
-The New SRO consolidates the functions of the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association of Canada (MFDA).
-The New SRO supervises the business conduct of investment dealers and mutual fund dealers, and is the industry association that sets and enforces rules and standards for its members.
-The New SRO also oversees trading activity on marketplaces that have retained it to act as their regulation services provider.
-The BCSC, along with Canada’s other securities regulators, oversees the New SRO.
-The New SRO has a formal process for reviewing complaints about its member firms and their sales representatives.
+The BC Securities Commission, along with Canada’s other securities regulators, has recognized the Canadian Investment Regulatory Organization (CIRO).
+CIRO consolidates the functions of the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association of Canada (MFDA).
+CIRO supervises the business conduct of investment dealers and mutual fund dealers, and is the industry association that sets and enforces rules and standards for its members.
+CIRO also oversees trading activity on marketplaces that have retained it to act as their regulation services provider.
+The BCSC, along with Canada’s other securities regulators, oversees CIRO.
+CIRO has a formal process for reviewing complaints about its member firms and their sales representatives.

 If the matter relates to a firm or advisor formerly regulated by the MFDA, please contact the mutual fund dealer division to submit a complaint.
 For general inquiries, please email firstname.lastname@example.org or call 1-888-466-6332 (Option #1).

 If you’re not sure, please reach out to either the IIROC division at 1-877-442-4322 or InvestorInquiries@IIROC.ca or the MFDA division at 1-888-466-6332 or email@example.com.
 Either division will ensure your complaint is directed to the right place.

 Complaints about advisors and dealers that are not members of CIRO should be made to the BCSC in the following cases:

 - Complaints about portfolio managers and investment counsel, scholarship plan dealers, exchange contracts dealers, and other limited dealers.

 - Complaints about an individual or company trading or advising without being registered.

 - Complaints that have not been satisfactorily resolved by other organizations